-The school's SENCo regularly attends the Manchester LA (Local Authority) SENCo Network Meetings as well as working closely with the Chorlton Cluster of schools.
-In addition, the School SENCo has been awarded the National SENCo Award with a view to developing a research led practice at Oswald Road Primary School.
+The school's SENDCo and Inclusion Lead regularly attend the Manchester LA (Local Authority) SENDCo Network Meetings as well as working closely with the Chorlton Cluster of schools.
+In addition, the School SENDCo has been awarded the National SENCo Award, with a view to developing and leading a research led practice at Oswald Road Primary School.